 According to the Ontario SPCA, “the pin is intended to be worn as a complement to the poppy in remembrance of our veterans and the animals who bravely served by their side.”

 The first pin was introduced in 2017.
-The collection includes a horse, a dog, a pigeon, and now a cat.
-The animal on the pin symbolizes the wartime contributions of all animals, an Ontario SPCA press release noted.
+The collection includes a horse, a dog, a pigeon, and a cat.
+The animal on the pin symbolizes the wartime contributions of all animals, the Ontario SPCA press release noted.